bakerj7/3308_TeamProject/README.md

 Movie Tracker

 ## Team members' names:
-John Baker
+- John Baker
-Anna
+- Anna Malawista
-Tyler
+- Tyler
-Jose
+- Jose

 ## Vision statement: what would you tell potential customers?:
 A website to track and get notifications for movies that meet you interest.